-Throughout filming, Mr. Baldoni and Mr. Heath invaded Ms. Lively's privacy by infant child.
-Ms. Lively often had to work while breastfeeding, which she felt comfortable doing so long was given the time and space to cover herself.
-She did this frequently, because she was not given breaks to feed her baby,9 but Ms. Lively did not expect or consent to anyone entering her private spaces while topless, exposed, and vulnerable with her newborn, or during body makeup application or removal.
-Mr. Baldoni and Mr. Heath both showed a shocking lack of boundaries by invading her personal space when she was undressed and vulnerable
+48. Throughout filming, Mr. Baldoni and Mr. Heath invaded Ms. Lively's privacy by entering her makeup trailer uninvited while she was undressed, including when she was breastfeeding her infant child.
+Ms. Lively often had to work while breastfeeding, which she felt comfortable doing so long as she was given the time and space to cover herself.
+She did this frequently, because she was not given breaks to feed her baby, but Ms. Lively did not expect or consent to anyone entering her private spaces while topless, exposed, and vulnerable with her newborn, or during body makeup application or removal.
+Mr. Baldoni and Mr. Heath both showed a shocking lack of boundaries by invading her personal space when she was undressed and vulnerable.